quixio/quix-docs/docs/platform/tutorials/eventDetection/index.md

 2. [**Build and deploy the crash detection service**](./crash-detection.md).
 This service uses an ML model to detect crashes in real-time.
 We’ll show you how to train the model using data obtained from Quix, but we also provide you with a pretrained model for convenience.

 3. [**Deploy the UI**](./crash-detection-ui.md).
 You will deploy the demo UI.
-This is a prebuilt UI from the code samples.
+This is a prebuilt UI from the Code Samples.
 It allows the user to see where a device is located and indicates where a crash has occurred.

 !!! info